emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## MyFlixed
+### Score: 15/22
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvement, content opens new tabs for everything. ⚠️
+1. Most sources have subs built in. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have watchlists and history. ✔️
+1. Has decent sorting options, but more media discoverability options could be added. ⚠️
+1. Site does not have 4K content. ❌

+***
 ## Novafork
 ### Score 15/22
 1. Streams load very fast. ✔️